alwaysgreenhq/alwaysgreen/README.md

 <!-- BEGIN: BUSINESS MODEL -->

-# Nova Greenline™ — Business Model & Pricing
+# AlwaysGreen Greenline™ — Business Model & Pricing

 Below I'll (1) name the billion‑dollar model in one sentence, then (2) lay out a concrete business model you can ship from the GitHub Marketplace up through enterprise ELAs, with pricing, packaging, ROI math, GTM, and defensibility that aligns with your repo's story.